Atith-Gandhi/DPR/README.md

 - This project tries to use the DPR retrieval system on the quanta QA dataset(https://s3-us-west-2.amazonaws.com/pinafore-us-west-2/qanta-jmlr-datasets/qanta.train.2018.04.18.json).
 - The Wikipedia dataset(https://s3-us-west-2.amazonaws.com/pinafore-us-west-2/qanta-jmlr-datasets/wikipedia/wiki_lookup.json) is used as a document set.
 - All the Wikipedia articles are broken into passages of 200 words.
-- Quanta dataset questions differ in the sense that each line of question might be related to different passages.
-Due to this, the top retrieved passages were somewhat related to the problem statement but many times it doesn't exactly belong to the answer page.
+- Quanta dataset questions differ in the sense that each line of the question might be related to different passages.
+Due to this, the top passages that were retrieved were somewhat related to the problem statement but many times they didn't exactly belong to the answer page.
 - To solve the above problem an average of passage embeddings for each Wikipedia article is taken and then the nearest neighbor search with respect to the question is done.
-The averaging of embeddings for each Wikipedia article increases the accuracy by 10-15%.
+The averaging of passage embeddings for each Wikipedia article increases the accuracy by 10-15%.

 ## Steps to run the code